 Are you a do-it-yourself car owner?
 Do you enjoy performing routine maintenance and oil changes on your vehicle?
 Well, at some point time you will have to lift your car off the ground.
-If you do not own an in-garage hydraulic system, you will either need a jack and jack stand or a ramp and wheel chocks to raise your vehicle for a better look at things underneath.
+If you don’t own an in-garage hydraulic system, you will either need a jack or a ramp to raise your vehicle for a better look at things underneath.

 This often sparks a hot debate in the car world on which (ramp or jack stand) is the best option to lift your vehicle.
 Some people prefer using jacks while others stick with ramps.
 So which method is the best?